asyavee/asyavee/CV/README.md

 # Asya Vishnevskaya
-Frontend Engineer (React.js)
+Front-end Engineer (React.js)

-email:  hire@asyavee.pro,
+email:  hire@asyavee.pro
-        asya.vishn@gmail.com

 telegram: [@asyavee](http://t.me/asyavee])

-Frontend developer with at least 3 years of expirience in commertial software development.
-I have a good understanding of user interface design principles and the ability to differentiate between a good interface and an ordinary one.
-I'm fluent in Git and can easily recover commits after using git reset --hard.
+Front-end developer with over 3 years of experience in commercial software development.
+Good understanding of UX principles and a keen eye for a fine interface.
+Proficient in Git with the ability to recover commits after using `git reset --hard`.
-Fluent in English with the ability to read documentation (at least B2 level) and participate in interviews.
+Fluent in English with the ability to read complex documentation (at least B2 level) and participate in interviews.
 Passionate about mentoring and guiding others in their learning journey.
-Ambitious and aspiring to become a full-stack developer.
+Ambitious and aspiring to become a full-stack product developer.

 ## Work Experience